ikewai/HIGRE-workshop/src/4_import_lc.md

 ## Importing Scenarios

 Once you have scenarios 1 and 3 downloaded from the above links, click the "New Map" button to bring up a second map.
-On the first map click the "Import" button on the right panel and select "Import Land Cover Raster" in the pop up dialog and click "Select Files".
+On the first map click the "Import" button on the right panel and select "Import Land Cover Raster" in the pop-up dialog and click "Select Files".
 Select the scenario 1 file.
 Repeat this process on the second map with the scenario 3 file.

 **NOTE** Scenario 3 will pop up a warning message saying that background cells were modified.
 You can ignore this message.
 The tool will not modifications made to map cells designated as "background" (ocean).